z390development/z390/doc/zVSAM/zVSAM_V2.4_Design_ACB_Processes.md

 - SHOWCB EXLST=
 - TESTCB EXLST=

-*Note:* The EXLST macro defines a statically allocated EXLST.
+**Note:** The EXLST macro defines a statically allocated EXLST.
-This macro is primarily intended for use in non-re-entrant programs.
+This macro is primarily intended for use in non-reentrant programs.
 GENCB BLK=EXLST should be used to create an EXLST in dynamically acquired storage, or in private static storage.
 MODCB EXLST= can be used to modify an existing EXLST, whereas SHOWCB EXLST= can be used to query specific fields of an EXLST